 I claim to live in the Texas hill country, but it isn’t until you head west from San Antonio that you really learn what that means.
 The elevation goes from flat ranch land to ranch land with ever-increasing hills in the background.

 The view driving into Enchanted Rock SNA is similar, but that’s in a more central location.
 Driving into areas like Tarpley, Utopia, and Vanderpool, the land rises around you as you drive into a part of Texas that feels like a ‘rad’ state just north of New Mexico.

 There are other amazing state parks in the area: Hill Country SNA and Lost Maples are also worth the drive if you’re looking for a nice change in scenery from wherever you live.

-On this visit I spoke with a couple that were going to check out Lost Maples because they were already in the vicinity and they figured, ‘why not?’.
+On this visit, I spoke with a couple that was going to check out Lost Maples because they were already in the vicinity and they figured, ‘why not?’.

 Reserve way in advance as the cabins go quickly

 The camping map for Garner state park is actually hilarious.
 It reminds me of some of the menus I see at local diners.
 Useful info on one side, ads, and coupons on the other.
 This state park is loaded with camping options.
 Eight to be exact, and something for everyone.

 |E||PERSIMMON HILL||TENT/small RV’s||$15/nightly|

 From what I reckon, the cabins here go amazingly quick.
 You can pick a cabin with or without a fireplace, or go for a screened shelter once it cools off a bit.
 From what I saw, a lot of the screened shelters are fairly close to the river.
 So plan for Spring/Summer.